umair842/Gmail-HubSpot-Notion-via-n8n-AI-Autoresponder-System/README.md

 📬 Want a Similar Setup?
 This project showcases a multi-system AI responder framework that balances automation with review control.
 If you're looking to implement something similar for customer support, internal QA, or product FAQs—let’s chat!

-Let me know if you'd also like:
-- a `.md` file download
-- a shortened version for a GitHub repo with many projects
-- or a separate section for **API credentials setup instructions**.

-I'm ready when you are.